-Protecting our customer’s and employee’s privacy is a top priority.
-Our Privacy Program Office, which is part of our department of Legal and Public Affairs, addresses these issues by supporting management in setting a comprehensive and cohesive vision for privacy; providing legal support on privacy matters; and growing and maintaining the capabilities of the business units to support privacy compliance.
+Protecting our customers' and employees' privacy is a top priority and long-term investment in trust for Symantec.
+Our Privacy Program Office, which is part of our department of Legal and Public Affairs, addresses these issues by supporting management in setting a comprehensive and cohesive vision for privacy; providing legal support on privacy matters; and growing and maintaining the capabilities of the business to support privacy compliance.

-To further advance this last priority, our executives have appointed managers of key organizations across the company as Privacy Champions responsible for ensuring business unit commitment to and engagement with the Privacy Program.
+To further advance this last priority, our executives have appointed managers of key organizations across the company as Privacy Champions responsible for ensuring commitment to and engagement with the Privacy Program.

 Over the past few years, we have improved our operations to better protect our customers’ privacy by standardizing privacy reviews for projects, supplier reviews, mergers and acquisitions, and product development cycles.